-This beer is produced in a brewery in a neighboring town – Rochefort.
+This beer is produced in a brewery in a neighbouring town – Rochefort.

-Of course, we didn’t miss to try the Belgian fries with a special mayonnaise sauce.
+Of course, we didn’t miss trying the Belgian fries with special mayonnaise sauce.
 Yummy.

 Besides sightseeing, the area around Dinant is well-known for the opportunity to practice extreme water sports and cycling.
-La Grotte Merveilleuse – a magnificent cave known for its waterfall is located nearby as well.
+La Grotte Merveilleuse – a magnificent cave known for its waterfall is located nearby.

-Wallonia is really beautiful and I can not wait to go back and explore another typical town in this area.
-Dinant the saxophone city is a wonderful getaway from busy Brussels and worth a visit.
+Wallonia is beautiful and I can not wait to go back and explore another typical town in this area.

-Have you ever been in Wallonia or can you recommend me someplace to see in this area?
+Have you ever been to Wallonia or can you recommend me some places to see in this area?

 Share this article and spread the travel love!